 Families should demand apartments facing the Bromsgrove Street side of the building, as the Arcadian Centre gets very busy with drunken singles on some evenings.
 On our side of the building, we didn't hear any nightlife noise.

-Families with slightly deeper pockets and a taste for design can upgrade to Staying Cool at the Rotunda (150 New St, Birmingham B2 4PA; tel. +44 121 285 1290; www.stayingcool.com), recommended by Frommer's England With Your Family.
+Families with slightly deeper pockets and a taste for design can upgrade to Staying Cool (150 New St, Birmingham B2 4PA; tel. +44 121 285 1290; https://www.stayingcool.com/serviced-apartments-birmingham/), recommended by Frommer's England With Your Family.
 On the top floors of the Rotunda building, opening directly onto a pedestrianized shopping street right in the center of town, the Rotunda's "Maxi" apartments have two bedrooms and sleep four.
 Upscale amenities include a Macintosh computer, organic breakfasts, an espresso machine and orange juicer.
 Rates start at £150/$238/night.